 The nimble musical wit behind Gilbert's words, whose indelible melodies gave Victorian England a soundtrack of satirical joy.

-Arthur Sullivan, born in 1842, carried a tune in his head from the start, the son of a military bandmaster.
-Trained at the Royal Academy and in Leipzig, he was a serious composer aiming for the heights of oratorio and grand opera, chafing at the light comic works that brought him fame and fortune.
-His fateful partnership with librettist W.S.
-Gilbert, however, proved alchemical.
-Sullivan's music—graceful, inventive, and perfectly timed—was the velvet glove that made Gilbert's satirical iron fist not just palatable but delicious.
-From the bobbing decks of 'H.M.S.
-Pinafore' to the delicate porcelain world of 'The Mikado,' he created a series of smash hits that defined light musical theatre.
-Despite knighthood and public adoration, he died in 1900 somewhat embittered, feeling his 'higher' musical aspirations had been drowned out by the very jingles that made him a household name.
+Arthur Sullivan composed the music for 'The Mikado' (1885), a comic opera that remains a staple of light musical theatre.
+Born in 1842 to a military bandmaster, he trained at the Royal Academy and in Leipzig.
+He aimed for the heights of oratorio and grand opera, chafing at the light works that brought him fame.
+His partnership with librettist W.S.
+Gilbert proved alchemical.
+Sullivan's grace and invention made Gilbert's satire palatable.
+From 'H.M.S.
+Pinafore' to 'The Pirates of Penzance,' he created a series of smash hits.
+Despite knighthood and public adoration, he died in 1900 somewhat embittered, feeling his higher musical aspirations had been drowned out by the very jingles that made his name.

 The biggest hits of 1842